Bolls-Bible/bain/README.md

 * update sw.js
 * npm run build
+* git pull on server
-* python manage.py collectstatic
+* inject-secrets.sh
-* gcloud app deploy
+* deploy.sh

 And do not forget to clean expired sessions sometimes